-Tulane University School of Public Health and Tropical Medicine allows students to satisfy the requirements for a Culminating Experience by either Public Health Analysis Manuscript that is relevant to their professional life or by passing a Master's Comprehensive Examination.
+Tulane University School of Public Health and Tropical Medicine allows students to satisfy the requirements for a Culminating Experience by Public Health Analysis Manuscript that is relevant to their professional life.

-Additional detail for Culminating Experience and Master's Comprehensive Examination may be found at this link: Culminating Experience
+Additional detail for Culminating Experience may be found at this link: Culminating Experience

 Practicum (0 credits)